rsdoiel/antenna/archives/2025/going_electric_2025.29.md

 ---

-## This $11,000 Chinese EV with semi-solid state batteries is about shake up the industry
+## This $11,000 Chinese EV with semi-solid state batteries is about to shake up the industry

 date: 2025-07-21, from: Electrek Feed